PhilipCoder/EStame-DependencyInjection/README.md

 ### get

-Dependency injection ready classes can be retrieved via the get method.
-This is the method to be used after a class is registered in the IOC container.
-Please note that this not a class instance, the constructor on the result of the get method should be used to get an instance of the class.
+Dependency injection registered classes or values can be retrieved via the get method.
+The get method will return an instance of the class if a class definition is retrieved and a value if a value is registered.
+If a collection of dependencies is registered, an array of the class instances and/or values will be returned.

 | Parameter Name | Type | Description |
 | -------------- | ------- | ----------- |